Act of 18 June 1965 no. 4

 By vehicle is understood equipment that is intended to run on the ground without rails.
 A motor vehicle means a vehicle that is propelled by an engine.

 The Ministry can decide that other devices must also be considered vehicles according to this Act.
-Correspondingly, the Ministry can decide that equipment which according to the preceding subsection is a vehicle, shall not be covered by the Act.
-The Ministry can also decide that a vehicle which according to the preceding subsection is a motor vehicle shall nevertheless not be considered a motor vehicle according to this Act.
+Correspondingly, the Ministry can decide that equipment which according to the preceding paragraph is a vehicle, shall not be covered by the Act.
+The Ministry can also decide that a vehicle which according to the preceding paragraph is a motor vehicle shall nevertheless not be considered a motor vehicle according to this Act.

 The King may determine the extent to which provisions in or pursuant to this Act shall apply to traffic with trams or other rail vehicles traveling on or over roads.